top of page

 detail, Pay Locals, 2023, cyanotype on cotton rag, 44 x 88 nches

 Farrah Karapetian (b.
 CA 1978) is an artist and public thinker from Los Angeles.
-She is recognized for her work in haptic, cameraless photography, recognizing the medium's physical potentials and how these counteract archival and commercial omissions and elisions.
+She is recognized for her work in haptic, cameraless photography, playing with the medium's physical potentials to counteract archival and commercial omissions and elisions.
 Karapetian's broader strategy is a research based practice that engages multiple mediums to synthesize narratives of the agency of individuals in the face of personal or political change.
 Her work since 2015 has focused on the period between the World Wars as a moment at which contemporary vocabularies of anticapitalism, decolonization, and relations between genders were developed in transnational revolutionary creative practice.

 bottom of page